aws-samples/serverless-observability-workshop/workshop/content/020_prerequisites/workspace/workspace.en.md

 **If you are running this workshop at an AWS Event (Immersion Day, re:Invent, Summit, etc) using Event Engine, you must skip this step.**
 {{% /notice %}}

-{{% notice warning %}}
-The Cloud9 workspace should be built by an IAM user with Administrator privileges, not the root account user.
-Please ensure you are logged in as an IAM user, not the root account user.
-{{% /notice %}}

 {{% notice tip %}}
 Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.